 Developers prefer to put sensitive data in the device's local memory to keep it hidden from consumers.
 Yet, it is best practice to stay away from storing sensitive data since it may raise security concerns.
 If storing the data is your only choice, you should employ encrypted data containers or a key chain.
 Moreover, be sure to reduce the log by including the auto-delete tool, which deletes data automatically after a specific amount of time.

 Penetration testing is carried out to examine apps for known vulnerabilities.
 To undermine the security of the finished program, it seeks to identify any potential weaknesses that an attacker may exploit.
 Checking unencrypted data, permissions to third-party applications, weak password policies, password expiration protocols, etc. are all part of this process.
-The security team ascertains whether there is any app vulnerability by acting out the actions of a possible hacker.
+The security teams ascertain whether there is any app vulnerability by acting out the actions of a possible hacker.

 To maintain the app’s safety, it is advised that frequent penetration testing be carried out.
 Another sort of penetration testing that may be used to look for security vulnerabilities is black box testing, which is a type of open-source testing.